 Our email newsletter always includes an easy unsubscribe option, and members of the mailing list were reminded of their right to unsubscribe before GDPR went live as part of the newsletter sent out on 17th May 2018.

-As per GDPR requirements, Aweber maintains an audit trail of when each individual signed up and when they confirmed their sign-up via the double opt-in process.
+As per GDPR requirements, we maintain an audit trail of when each individual signed up and when they confirmed their sign-up via the double opt-in process.

 Other Email Communication: HomeWorkingClub always encourages readers to get in touch personally, and many people benefit from one-to-one communication with Ben and the team.